 Tips for Future Trainees

 “Four months can really go by in a blink of an eye!” is often the most heard comment from our associate trainees at the end of their trainee period.
-When yet another four-month traineeship was coming to an end, we asked our former associate trainees to reflect on their time at Hannes Snellman and give some tips for future trainees.
+When yet another four-month traineeship was coming to an end, we asked our associate trainees to reflect on their time at Hannes Snellman and give some tips for future trainees.
 According to them, the best way to prepare for a new day is to arrive at the office with an open mind, a smile on your face, and a hunger for improvement.
-The rest of their tips you can find below.
+The rest of their tips are listed below.

-Be social: Positive workplace relationships improve your performance and overall well-being so make an effort to get to know the people you work with.
-Consider joining the Hannes Snellman floorball team or take part in the book club.
+Positive workplace relationships improve performance and overall well-being, so making an effort to get to know the people you work with is highly recommended.
+Consider joining the Hannes Snellman floorball team or taking part in the book club.
 Seminars, team-building activities, after-work drinks, and other events organised at the office are a fun way to bond with people.
 Also, take advantage of your lunch breaks and be sure to have lunch with as many colleagues as possible during your trainee period.